Understand and contextualize the process of autonomy of art within the scope of the relation between ethics and aesthetics.

 WÖLFFLIN, H., 1996.

-Lectures supported by audiovisual materials.
-Seminars with presentation and discussion of key texts for understanding the main topics of the curricular unit.
+Seminars with presentation and discussion of key texts for exploring the main topics of the curricular unit.

-Lectures are followed by students’questions and exercises aimed at developing critical abilities.
+Questions and exercises aimed at developing critical abilities.
+Problem-based learning exrecises.

 1. The role of Art Theory in the Conservation of art objects.